ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_conditionals.rst

 Selecting variables, files, or templates based on facts
 -------------------------------------------------------

 Sometimes the facts about a host determine the values you want to use for certain variables or even the file or template you want to select for that host.
-For example, the names of packages are different on CentOS and on Debian.
+For example, the names of packages are different on CentOS and Debian.
 The configuration files for common services are also different on different OS flavors and versions.
-To load different variables file, templates, or other files based on a fact about the hosts:
+To load different variables files, templates, or other files based on a fact about the hosts:

   1) name your vars files, templates, or files to match the Ansible fact that differentiates them